jdjuan/angular-animations-first-example/README.md

-# Your First Angular Animation
+# Learn Animations in Angular

 ## 1. Let's import the animation dependencies 📋